KaonWry/pokemon-name-searcher-or-smth/README.md

 # Pokemon Name Searcher
-A Pokemon name searcher I made after a bot on Discord Use underscores ("_") for blank spots
+A Pokemon name searcher I made after a bot on Discord.

+Use underscores ("_") for blank spots